rawitat/gtypist_lessons/programming_quotes.typ

  :performance and excessively complex code.

 *:OTM_9
-I:Peter Gabriel
+I:[9] Peter Gabriel
 S:The very architecture of almost every computer today is designed to optimize :the performance of Fortran programs and its operating-system-level sister, C.

 *:OTM_10
-I:D. Jones
+I:[10] D. Jones
 S:The fastest algorithm can frequently be replaced by one that is almost as fast :and much easier to understand.

 *:OTM_11
-I:Kent Beck
+I:[11] Kent Beck
 S:Make it work, make it right, make it fast.

 *:OTM_12
-I:Elements of Programming Style, Kernighan & Plauger S:Make it right before you make it faster.
+I:[12] Elements of Programming Style, Kernighan & Plauger S:Make it right before you make it faster.

 *:OTM_13
-I:Elements of Programming Style, Kernighan & Plauger S:Make it fail-safe before you make it faster.
+I:[13] Elements of Programming Style, Kernighan & Plauger S:Make it fail-safe before you make it faster.

 *:OTM_14
-I:Elements of Programming Style, Kernighan & Plauger S:Make it clear before you make it faster.
+I:[14] Elements of Programming Style, Kernighan & Plauger S:Make it clear before you make it faster.

 *:OTM_15
-I:Elements of Programming Style, Kernighan & Plauger S:Keep it simple to make it faster.
+I:[15] Elements of Programming Style, Kernighan & Plauger S:Keep it simple to make it faster.

 *:OTM_16
-I:Elements of Programming Style, Kernighan & Plauger S:Don't diddle code to make it faster -- find a better algorithm.
+I:[16] Elements of Programming Style, Kernighan & Plauger S:Don't diddle code to make it faster -- find a better algorithm.

 *:OTM_17
-I:Jon Bentley and Doug McIlroy
+I:[17] Jon Bentley and Doug McIlroy
 S:The key to performance is elegance, not battalions of :special cases.

 *:OTM_18
-I:John Ousterhout
+I:[18] John Ousterhout
 S:The best performance improvement is the transition from the nonworking state :to the working state.

 *:OTM_19
-I:Elements of Programming Style, Kernighan & Plauger S:Instrument your programs.
+I:[19] Elements of Programming Style, Kernighan & Plauger S:Instrument your programs.
 Measure before making efficiency changes.

 *:OTM_20
-I:S. Heller, in "Efficient C/C++ Programming"
-S:The speed of a non-working program is irrelevant.
+I:[20] S. Heller, in "Efficient C/C++ Programming" S:The speed of a non-working program is irrelevant.

 *:OTM_21
-I:Boris Beizer, "Software Testing Techniques" 2E.
+I:[21] Boris Beizer, "Software Testing Techniques" 2E.
 1990.
 S:Software quality has almost nothing to do with algorithmic elegance, compact- :ness, or speed - in fact, those attributes do more harm to quality than good.

 *:OTM_22
-I:Donald E. Knuth, "Selected Papers on Computer Science" S:The best programs are written so that computing machines can perform :them quickly and so that human beings can understand them clearly.
+I:[22] Donald E. Knuth, "Selected Papers on Computer Science" S:The best programs are written so that computing machines can perform :them quickly and so that human beings can understand them clearly.
  :A programmer is ideally an essayist who works with traditional aesthetic